 To prevent fluid building up again in the lining of the lungs, you may have a talc pleurodesis.
-This is best done when you are having a pleural tap during VATS, but may also be done under local anaesthetic by a respiratory physician.
+Pleurodesis means closing the pleural cavity.

-VATS with pleurectomy and pulmonary decortication
+VATS with pleurectomy decortication

-Open surgery (thoracotomy) with pleurectomy and pulmonary decortication
+Open surgery (thoracotomy) with pleurectomy decortication

-Following VATS and talc pleurodesis, the fluid build-up around the lungs may come back, making you feel breathless again.
-The surgeon may suggest more extensive surgery called thoracotomy with pleurectomy and pulmonary decortication.
+Even after VATS and talc pleurodesis, the fluid may build-up around the lungs again, causing breathlessness.
+The surgeon may suggest more extensive surgery called thoracotomy with pleurectomy decortication (PD).
 This surgery may also be recommended as a first option if the cancer has grown in a way that makes it difficult to perform VATS successfully.

 Pain can last longer than after VATS, but the improvement in symptoms may make open surgery a worthwhile option if VATS has been unsuccessful or isn’t possible.